Moravčík's Cabinet

 Between 15 March 1994 and 13 December 1994, former foreign affairs minister of Slovakia Jozef Moravčík formed his cabinet 4 days after previous prime minister Vladimír Mečiar lost no-confidence vote on 11 March 1994.
 It was an interim, broad-coalition government after Vladimír Mečiar's second cabinet lost a vote of no confidence.
-It's primary purpose was to stabilize the political situation and manage the country until snap elections could be held.
+Its primary purpose was to stabilize the political situation and manage the country until snap elections could be held.